-Part D: Information about the third party if the client ordering the EFT is acting on behalf of a third party (if applicable)
+Part D: Information about any third party related to the EFT order (if the client ordering the EFT is acting on behalf of a third party)

 This part is for information about any third party on whose behalf the EFT was ordered.
 If there was no third party related to the EFT order, do not complete this part.
-In this case, read the information about "Next" following the information about field D12.